 9. Data security

-This is one of the most common migration risks.
+This is one of the most common transition risks.
 When migrating existing data, you get one more challenge — exposing your data to third parties.
 Besides, it can turn out that your target system is more prone to vulnerabilities compared to legacy systems.

 Solution: Compile the list of security requirements and specifications you have with regard to the target system.
 When choosing, make sure that it meets all your needs and can ensure robust data security.
-To minimize risks in data migration, you should build a data security strategy as a part of a data migration strategy.
+To minimize risks in data transfer, you should build a data security strategy as a part of a data migration strategy.

 10. Data quality